chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 We need code: it’s a major way we deliver features.
 The feature is the reason we write the code in the first place.[^1]

 The only way to value features is through the code we write to create them.
 CFOs treat code an as asset, because it is the material connection they have to the feature provided and the business value behind it.
-It's not the code itself that has value.
+It is not the code itself that has value.
 Counter-intuitively, the more code needed to deliver the value, the less valuable the asset.

-If you're a startup, much of your company will not survive contact with customers.
+If you are working at a a startup, much of your company will not survive contact with customers.
 The quicker you find out what to remove the better.
-If you build a whole framework to serve a feature, and it's not needed, you're less likely to delete the feature when it proves superfluous.
+If you build a whole framework to serve a feature, and it is not needed, you are less likely to delete the feature when it proves superfluous.
 How much code does your feature really need?
-What's the simplest smallest version of the feature in front of you that you can learn from?
+What iss the simplest smallest version of the feature in front of you that you can learn from?

 Thinking of code as a liability puts AI into perspective.
 It is possible to churn out code using language models and it may have some value.
 Who decides whether it is providing the feature?
 We need strong developers to determine this.

 Code is a liability, but coders are a clear asset.

-## Don't compromise on quality
+## Do not compromise on quality

-Developers: don't skip the tests for critical code.
+Developers: do not skip the tests for critical code.

 I write tests for self contained code that is beyond my ability to understand at a glance.
 That limit is always lower that I think.
 As Dave Astels said: "Test where the risk is."

-I do not write tests for how the code is arranged when I'm figuring out the feature.
+I do not write tests for how the code is arranged when I am figuring out the feature.

 I rarely test UI directly.
 UI tests take too long to run and the maintenance is almost never worth it.